-Analysis loadcase results are present in the 🖰 Treeview.
+Analysis loadcase results are present in the Treeview.
+A deformed nesh layer will have been added by default.

 If necessary, use the isometric rotation button to rotate the model to a similar view to that shown.

 Plotting peak vertical displacements